-I’ve got Edge Cut hand-grips by H-D; Performance Machine brakes from Rollies Speed Shop; standard handlebars and oil tank; Danny Grey seat; RWD wrap-around guard (also supplied by Rollies) that’s been painted gloss black; and a front light from Jason’s Garage on it.
+I’ve got Edge Cut hand-grips by H-D; Performance Machine brakes; standard handlebars and oil tank; Danny Grey seat; RWD wrap-around guard that’s been painted gloss black; and a front light from Jason’s Garage on it.

 It has 140 horsepower running six-pounds of boost.
 Jamie at Sport Cycles in Gateshead put it on the dyno.
 It’s a fun bike to ride — you can’t ride this thing without doing a burn-out and that’s not showing off — it’s just me having some fun.